Talmidi Library

 In the 21st century, Kabbalah has been sanitised and window-dressed to give it some kind of respectability.
 We are given selected quotes to make us think it is innocent, but at its origin and core it is nothing more than a mediaeval attempt to blend pagan philosophy, magic and superstition with Jewish mysticism.

 Kabbalah is not an ancient belief system.
 It was started in the 13th century by Moses de León (1240 – 1305), the author of the Zohar – the foundational mystical text of Kabbalism.
-Kabbalism, as it was originally founded, was about the power to control demons and magical forces, giving some people good fortune, and cursing others; essentially, it was a form of Jewish witchcraft.
+Kabbalism, as it was originally founded, was about the power to control demons and magical forces, giving some people good fortune, and cursing others; essentially, as originlly conceived, it was a form of Jewish witchcraft.
 Modern Kabbalah has been heavily sanitised in order to hide its occult origins.
 The main reason why Talmidaism is opposed to Kabbalism, is because its origins are in medieval witchcraft – something that is forbidden by God in Torah.

 In the 17th century, proponents of Kabbalist magic were called baaley shem (‘lords of the Name’), because they were said to use the Name of God as a weapon against demons.
 By the 18th century, baaley shem would make amulets (magical charms on small pieces of paper) to supposedly treat the sick.
 The Babylonian Talmud argues in favour of using magical charms (Pesachim 112a:11), so the baaley shem used the Talmud to justify these magical practices.
 Some (eg Chaim Samuel Jacob Falk, an alchemist) were even accused of witchcraft by Christian authorities.
-Some rabbis (eg Rabbi Hagiz) in Amsterdam even tried to discourage Kabbalah, because of its involvement in magical rituals.
+Some rabbis (eg Rabbi Hagiz) in Amsterdam therefore tried to discourage Kabbalah, because of its involvement in magical rituals.
 In Eastern Europe, Kabbalist healers would perform demonic healings and exorcisms on the sick.

 The nature of Kabbalah

 The Way we follow, teaches that what we are told in secret, we are to shout from the rooftops; there is to be nothing held secret amongst us.
-And to claim that evil is equal to God, goes against everything that Yahwism stands for in our assertion that YHVH is the one, all-powerful and only Creator, and that there is nothing and no one like YHVH.
+And to claim that evil is equal to God, goes against everything that Yahwism stands for in our assertion that YHVH is the one, all-powerful and only Creator, and that there is nothing and no one like or equal to YHVH.

 Many, many years ago, in an attempt to understand why so many young people were gravitating towards magic and witchcraft, I took it upon myself to become informed on the subject.
 I became acquainted with a number of key aspects of the nature of magic and superstition.
 This was a long time before I even knew Kabbalah existed.

 When I finally came across Kabbalah, I instantly recognised the pagan elements in Kabbalah.
 I recognised Greek and Arabic elements in its descriptions of how the Universe was constructed, the Chaldean origin of its teaching on the hidden meaning of words.
 The Kabbalist division of the universe into ten sefirot is taken directly from Platonic thought.
-The fact that the study of pagan philosophy is forbidden to Jews, enables Kabbalists to use this lack of acquaintance with pagan ways to claim with impunity that it is Jewish in origin.
+The fact that the study of pagan philosophy is forbidden to Jews, enables Kabbalists to use this lack of acquaintance with pagan ways and ideas, to claim with impunity that it is Jewish in origin.
+It is not.

 I think nowadays, Kabbalists deliberately hide the foreign elements in it, to make it look more Jewish, but look for a good, unbiased article on the Zohar, and you cannot avoid seeing the pagan origin of Kabbalah.
-It is a mediaeval attempt to Judaise pagan mysticism to enable Jews to study it.
+It is a mediaeval attempt to Judaise pagan mysticism and witchcraft, to enable Jews to study it.

 The Zohar